 Now let’s get to the guts of animating :).
 To make the tutorial more clear we are going to be animating something simple.
 Let’s animate a simple hand punching.
-Click on the button below to see the example.
+You can download the example file bellow.

 We start with a clinched fist and a bent elbow.